Menu

 The purpose of humanitarian action is to protect and save lives, to prevent and alleviate human suffering, to meet people's most basic and immediate needs, and to promote human rights, applying an approach aimed both at capacity-building and at reducing vulnerabilities.

-Humanitarian Action Office of the Spanish Agency for International Development Cooperation: coordination and leadership
+Humanitarian Action Directorate of the Spanish Agency for International Development Cooperation: coordination and leadership

-The Humanitarian Action Office of the Spanish Agency for International Development Cooperation (AECID), created in 2007, is responsible for coordinating and leading Spain’s humanitarian action.
+The Humanitarian Action Directorate of the Spanish Agency for International Development Cooperation (AECID)[GHR1] is responsible for coordinating and leading Spain's humanitarian action.
 As a body attached to the Ministry of Foreign Affairs, European Union and Cooperation, it oversees the management and provision of assistance in humanitarian crises and represents Spain in international and regional humanitarian forums.
+The Directorate was previously the Humanitarian Action Office, which was established in 2007 and was converted into a Directorate when the new Statute for AECID was approved in 2024.

 Impact of AECID's humanitarian action: millions of beneficiaries and resources invested

-Since its creation, AECID has managed more than a billion euros and has assisted more than three million people affected by humanitarian crises, including conflicts and natural disasters, in Syria, the Sahel and Lake Chad regions, Sahrawi refugee camps, the Palestinian Territories and Latin America and the Caribbean, among other places.
+Since its creation, AECID has managed more than a billion euros and has assisted more than three million people affected by humanitarian crises, including conflicts and natural disasters, in Syria and Lebanon, the Sahel and Lake Chad regions, Ukraine, Sahrawi refugee camps, the Occupied Palestinian Territories and Latin America and the Caribbean, among other places.

 AECID also has outposts (in Panama, Jerusalem, Amman, Algiers/Tindouf, Addis Ababa, Bamako and Niamey), and three logistics centres to maximize its response capacity: